| | | | |

 You can use concentrated flavorings ( I’d recommend Lorann Oils flavoring, and use only few drops) to flavor caramel.
 However don’t have a heavy hand with flavors.
 I really like sea salt and coffee undertones.
 I also tried Maple which was delicious.
 But be sure to use only few drops as it can be overpowering.

-MORE HOMEMADE DELICIOUS CARAMEL RECIPES :
+TRY THESE DELICIOUS CARAMEL RECIPES

 Pouring caramel sauce into a bowl.